Optomechanical quantum entanglement mediated by acoustic phonon fields

-{\it Causality.---} Before we discuss our main results on the entanglement generation dynamics, it is of interest to first analyze the causal aspects of the model dynamics.
-Although the action following from Hamiltonian (\ref{hameq}) is not invariant under Lorentz transformations, the Hamiltonian can be expressed in the same form as that for a relativistic massless quantum field in the lab frame, with the speed of light replaced by the acoustic sound (phonon) speed $v_{\mathrm{ph}} = \sqrt{\frac{FL}{2m}}$.
-While the photon number of each LC oscillator is conserved as indicated by Eq.~(\ref{LCdensity}), the oscillators nevertheless source a local disturbance at $t=0$ in the phonon field, which propagates along the strip in both directions at the acoustic sound speed.
-Causality then requires that the physical state of one LC circuit will not be changed by the presence of the other within the time that it takes for phonons to travel the separation distance between the two capacitors: $\Delta t = \frac{D}{v_{\mathrm{ph}}}= \sqrt{\frac{2m}{F L}}D$.
-Performing a partial trace over one of the LC oscillator subsystem's density matrix, one can easily see from Eq.~(\ref{LCdensity}) that the influence of one LC oscillator on the other is only through the $p_2(t)$ term.
-Considering the following inequalities for $\tau$ and $\sigma$: $\tau< \sigma$ (corresponding to $t< \Delta t$) and $\sigma<\pi$ (corresponding to $D< L$), $p_2(t)$ in Eq.~(\ref{p2limit}) can be rewritten as a combination of Bernoulli polynomials that are verified to vanish exactly, thus fulfilling the causality requirement.
-We stress that such a causally consistent result can only be obtained by an exact, field theoretic treatment of the environment \cite{,jonsson2014,benincasa2014quantum} (i.e., taking account of the position-dependent coupling between system and bath and summing over all environmental bath degrees of freedom); if one approximately truncates to a finite number of field modes in the sum, causality is violated.
-For example, as we show in Fig.~\ref{figp2}, a strongly acausal result is obtained with only the contribution from the lowest, fundamental frequency mode of the elastic strip taken into account.
-By including more modes in the sum, the induced phase term $p_2(t)$ approaches its exact analytical expression, but nevertheless remains acausal.
+A closer look at the $p_2(t)$ term also reveals that it enforces causality for the model; this can be seen by performing a partial trace over one of the LC oscillator subsystems and noticing that its influence on the other oscillator is only through the $p_2(t)$ term.
+Causality requires that the physical state of one LC circuit will not be changed by the presence of the other within the time that it takes for phonons to travel the separation distance between the two capacitors: $\Delta t = \frac{D}{v_{\mathrm{ph}}}= \sqrt{\frac{2m}{F L}}D$, where $v_{\mathrm{ph}} = \sqrt{\frac{FL}{2m}}$ is the phonon speed.
+Considering the following inequalities for $\tau$ and $\sigma$: $\tau< \sigma$ (corresponding to $t< \Delta t$) and $\sigma<\pi$ (corresponding to $D< L$), $p_2(t)$ in Eq.~(\ref{p2limit}) can be rewritten as a combination of Bernoulli polynomials that are verified to vanish exactly, and become non-zero only when $t>\Delta t$.
+We stress that such a causally consistent result can only be obtained by an exact, field theoretic treatment of the environment \cite{jonsson2014,benincasa2014quantum} (see Supplementary Material for further details \cite{SM}).